 5. Use WD-40

 WD-40 is a multi-use product that can help to silence your squeaky sandals.
-Spray a small amount onto the affected areas of your sandals and let it sit for a few minutes.
+Spray a small amount onto the affected areas of your sandals and let them sit for a few minutes.
 The WD-40 will lubricate the areas and stop the sandals from making noise.
+Just be sure to wipe off any excess before wearing your sandals again.

 6. Use Vaseline